Planning Your Hospital Stay

 FOOD AND NUTRITION SERVICES AT FOUR COUNTIES HEALTH SERVICES

-The cafeteria is open daily – 7:00 am to 5:30 pm Cafeteria Lunch Hours (hot food is served) – 11:30am – 1:30 pm Cafeteria Supper Hours (hot food is served) – 4:45 pm – 5:30 pm.
-Vending machine options are available for purchase in the visitor wait room #519 and also in the cafeteria.
-Inpatient meal service is provided for all patients starting at 8:00 am with breakfast, 11:50 am for lunch and 4:25 pm – 4:45 pm for dinner.
+The cafeteria is open daily – 7:00 am to 5:00 pm.
+Cafeteria Lunch Hours (hot food is served) from 11:30 am – 1:30 pm.
+Vending machine options are available for purchase in the visitor waiting room #519 and also in the cafeteria.
+Inpatient meal service is provided for all in patients.
+Breakfast is served between 7:45 and 8:00 am, 11:50 am for lunch and 4:45 pm for dinner.
+Patients fill in a Preference Card when admitted.
+This goes to Food Services to help us customize patient meals, with, for example, requested portion size, beverage preferences, and meat or milk choices.

 FOOD AND NUTRITION SERVICES AT STRATHROY MIDDLESEX GENERAL HOSPITAL

-The cafeteria is open Weekdays 7:15 am – 4:00 p.m.
-Weekends and Statutory Holidays 11:30 am – 1:00 p.m.
-The cafeteria is located in the basement, at the end of the hall around the corner from the visitor elevators.
-Vending machines are located in the in Emergency Department wait room and the Cafeteria.
-Inpatient meal service is provided for all patients starting with breakfast 7:45 am – 8:30 am, lunch 11:30 am – 12:15 p.m. and supper 4:30 p.m. – 5:15 p.m.
+The cafeteria is open Weekdays 10:30 am – 2:30 p.m.
+From 11:30 am – 1 pm, hot food is served.
+Weekends and Statutory Holidays the cafeteria is closed.
+Vending machines are located in the Cafeteria and in the Emergency Department waiting room.
+The cafeteria is located in the basement.
+Follow the signage once exiting the elevator or stairwell.
+Inpatient meal service is provided for all patients starting with breakfast 7:50 am – 8:30 am, lunch 11:35 am – 12:15 p.m. and supper 4:40 p.m. – 5:15 p.m.
 Patients fill in a Preference Card when admitted.
 This goes to Food Services to help us customize patient meals, with, for example, requested portion size, beverage preferences, and meat or milk choices.
 Visitors can order supper from Food Services since the cafeteria is closed at supper.
 A supper tray will be sent to the visitor with the patient’s tray.
 Please visit the Food Services office to order a visitor tray.

 Gift shops are located at each site of the Middlesex Hospital Alliance.
 They are run by our FCHS and SMGH Hospital Auxiliaries with proceeds to support our hospitals.
 You will be able to find a variety of gift items, snacks and personal care items.